balexand/font_awesome/README.md

 ## Versioning

-The versioning of this gem tracks the versioning of Font Awesome starting at 2.0.
-Currently, the master branch is on 3.0.
+The versioning of this gem roughly tracks the versioning of Font Awesome starting at 2.0.
+In order to accomodate patches to this gem that don't package a new version of Font Awesome, versions are calculated [like this](https://github.com/balexand/font_awesome/blob/master/lib/font_awesome/version.rb).
+For example, version `3.1.0` of this gem packages Font Awesome `3.0.1`.

 ## Modifications